 The problem is that it’s easy to take a something that makes us feel good and use it as a crutch throughout the day.
 Many of us have become reliant on a coffee to set us up for the day ahead.
 Drinking your first wake up coffee can actually doing you harm and setting you up for a stressful day.

-• Coffee is a good appetite suppressant; the problem is that caffeine causes your body to release sugar into your bloodstream which in turn causes the pancreas to release insulin.
+• Coffee is a good appetite suppressant; however, caffeine causes your body to release sugar into your bloodstream which in turn causes the pancreas to release insulin.
 On an empty stomach this can cause a sharp drop in blood sugar which can then set you up for sugar cravings and reaching for the biscuit tin.

 • Caffeine stimulates the adrenal glands to produce adrenaline.
 Adrenaline gives us our quick reactions necessary for the fight or flight response which affect our nervous system and can cause a rapid heart beat and increased blood pressure.
 Too much adrenaline can cause adrenal exhaustion.